-- For Charon-SSP emulators requiring a Sentinel HASP license, the Sentinel HASP software (aksusbd package) must be installed on the system (see installation section below). - For Charon-SSP emulators capable to work with a VE license server, an appropriate license server must be available on the same or on a different system.
+- For Charon-SSP emulators requiring a Sentinel HASP license, the Sentinel HASP software (aksusbd package) must be installed on the system (see installation section below). - For Charon-SSP emulators capable to work with a VE license server, an appropriate license server must be available on the same or a different supported cloud- or VMware-based system.
 In a VMWare environment, if the license server is not on the same VM as the emulator, it must be on a VM on the same ESXi host (for a license server binding to the ESXi host), or on a VM running on an ESXi host managed by the same vCenter server (for a license server binding to the vCenter server).
 Please refer to the VE License Server Guide for more information. - An appropriate license must be obtained from Stromasys and installed on the Charon host or a license server.

-Charon-SSP AL (Automatic Licensing) cloud marketplace images are licensed automatically at launch using a Stromasysoperated cloud-specific license server.
+Charon-SSP AL (Automatic Licensing) cloud marketplace images are licensed automatically at launch using a Stromasys-operated cloud-specific license server.